Changissnz/nu_merchant_principal/README.md

 Business comes and goes, much more frequently than governments.
-So how can commerce thrive without the dread of disillusionment that stemmed from the lackluster payoff from zero-sum dynamics?
+So how can commerce thrive without the dread of disillusionment that stems from the lackluster payoff from zero-sum dynamics?